Friday, November 11, 2011

 Convincing yourself that "I'm such a good speaker etc etc." does not work.
 In reality, you become more nervous because all your attention was on your"self", your ego.

 I once advised my bro that "all you have to do is to shift your attention from yourself to those you wish to help, impact, or communicate to."
+That is at least how it works for the painfully shy me.

 Chapter 9: Novitiation